nathanielgreen/CV/README.md

 # Nathaniel Green

 A technology enthusiast with a passion for creating new things.
-Currently employed as an Associate Product Developer at ANDigital.
+Currently Currently looking for full-time employment as a Junior Web Developer in Berlin, DE..

 # Skills